sindresorhus/execa/readme.md

 Type: `string | undefined`

-The signal that was used to terminate the process.
+The name of the signal that was used to terminate the process.

+#### signalDescription

+Type: `string | undefined`

+A human-friendly description of the signal that was used to terminate the process.

 #### originalMessage